Federal Financial Aid Refund & Withdrawal Facts

 Bowling Green State University (BGSU) students who receive federal financial aid and do not complete their classes may be responsible to repay a portion of the aid received according to federal law.
 Student Financial Aid (SFA) is supplying the following information to help you better understand what could happen if you withdraw or stop attending classes before the end of the enrollment period.

-This regulation applies to students who receive federal financial aid and who withdraw or stop attending classes before completing 60% of the enrollment period.
+This regulation applies to students who receive federal financial aid and who completely withdraw or stop attending classes before completing 60% of the enrollment period.

 If you receive federal financial aid you must "earn" the aid received by staying enrolled in school.
 The amount of federal financial aid assistance you earn is determined on a pro-rata basis.
 If you withdraw or stop attending classes during the enrollment period, you may be required to return some of the financial aid you were awarded.
-For example, if you complete 30 percent of the semester, you earn 30 percent of the aid you originally were scheduled to receive.
-This means that 70 percent of your scheduled awards remain unearned and must be returned to the federal government.

 The following formula is used to determine unearned aid that has to be returned: